 STRINGS & ORCHESTRA/CHAMBER GROUP

-This a celebration of all string instruments and repertoire as well as orchestra and chamber group music.
+This festival is a celebration of all string instruments and repertoire as well as orchestra and chamber group music.

-All festival performances will be on the stage of the theatre.
-Performers will have access to the sound-proof Green Room to unpack and tune their instruments prior to performing on the stage.
+Performers will have access to a room where they can unpack and tune their instruments prior to performing on the stage.

 Performances on the stage are arranged as in a recital.
 So members of the "group" will sit on the stage with their instruments awaiting their turn to perform. (a typical recital group is 4-8 performers.)